thiagobustamante/typescript-rest/README.md

 ### Service Return

-This library can receive the return of your service methods and handle the serialization of the response as long as handle the correct content type of your results and the response status codes to be sent.
+This library can receive the return of your service method and handle the serialization of the response as long as handle the correct content type of your result and the response status codes to be sent.

 When a primitive type is returned by a service method, it is sent as a plain text into the response body.